 - Tax filings -- PEOs shift all client employees to the PEO’s EIN for tax purposes, which also shifts the related liability risks.
 ASOs keep employees on the individual client company’s EIN.

-How to determine whether your small business needs an ASO or a PEO?
+How to determine whether your small business needs a PEO or an ASO?
 Research

 Both ASOs and PEOs can play a valuable role for businesses of all sizes.
 Options should be assessed carefully, as should references for any organization that provides payroll services, HR outsourcing, benefits options and more.
 Working with an HR outsourcing provider that offers both PEO and ASO services can help ensure a company gets only the services it needs and the level of support it requires, while retaining the ability to scale up or down to a different level of service with minimal disruption.